efene/efene.github.io/_sources/language-introduction.txt

 there's no exception and when there is, usually to do some cleanup like closing a file or a socket.

-In the third example we use the builting `erlang.throw:1 <http://www.erlang.org/doc/man/erlang.html#throw-1>`_ function to throw an exception of type throw and we inmediatly catch it and print what the error was.
+In the third example we use the builtin `erlang.throw:1 <http://www.erlang.org/doc/man/erlang.html#throw-1>`_ function to throw an exception of type throw and we immediately catch it and print what the error was.

 Arithmetic Operations